volvas/courses/README.md

 #### General requirements to the project
 1. Build classes describing entities of the data domain
-2. Names of classes and methods should reflect their functionality and classes should have correct hierarhy
+2. Names of classes and methods should reflect their functionality and classes should have correct hierarchy
 3. Code should satisfy Java Code Convention
 4. Information about data domain should be kept in a database.
 API JDBC with connection pool (standard or custom) should be used for access into the database.
 MySQL or Derby are recommended as a database
 5. The application should support cyrillic (be multilingual), including information in DB